When I was looking for a gift for my Dad on his

 5 "Thank you for all that you do, Grandpa."

 Maybe Grandpa does chauffeuring duties during the week so you can work that 9-5.
 Or maybe he’s taken the kids so that you can have date night with your sweetie (and a much-needed break from your kiddos).
 Or maybe he is always there to lend an ear or a shoulder to cry on when things get tough.
 My Dad personally always gives amazing advice and is always there when I need him to help with his grandson.
 Everyone likes feeling appreciated, and acknowledging his efforts in helping you out with your kids will definitely tug at his heartstrings.

-Taking the time to spend precious moments with grandparents can be few and fleeting — especially during this pandemic and quarantine.
+Taking the time to spend precious moments with grandparents can be few and fleeting.
 Knowing that you and their grandchildren actually enjoy being with them — as opposed to, say, hanging out with friends or, you know, sleeping — can be very meaningful.
 Maybe also list a few things that you specifically know your children love to do with Grandpa.
 My child loves reading books, rolling trucks, and watching

 One of the biggest benefits of aging is the wisdom one acquires.
 And giving all those life lessons and “Back in my day” stories to us youngsters is just what grandpas